BillJr99/Ursinus-CS173/_pages/Projects/proj-final.md

 ---

 In this project, you will propose a topic of your choosing and a group of at least 2 and up to 3 total members.
 The project must be approved by the instructor before it may commence, but the topic is entirely up to you.
 Multidisciplinary projects with a broader impact are encouraged, and you are welcome to collaborate with a stakeholder outside the department for inspiration on potential projects (this person is not to contribute code, only disciplinary context).

+In addition to the class in which you will write your `main()` function, your project should include and utilize at least one additional class with at least one constructor and at least one non-static method inside.

 You will use git or another version control system to coordinate between your team.